tjarker/liftoff/README.md

   "A Chisel simulation" should {

-    "automatcially create clock domain for Modules" in {
+    "work with Modules" in {

       import chisel3._